 A Day at Camp

-There are only a few required activities at camp: the morning and evening check-ins as well as morning mentor groups.
-And although we serve three awesome meals a day, no one is required to eat during meal times.
-We have a variety of snacks available at all hours of the day so even if a camper chooses to skip a meal, there is always something to eat.
+There are only a few required activities at camp: the morning and evening check-ins as well as morning Mentor Groups.
+And although we serve three awesome meals a day, no one is required to eat during meal times (but it is highly recommended they come to each meal).
+We have a variety of snacks available at all hours of the day so even if a camper misses a meal, there is always something to eat.

 Each day starts with a morning check-in just before breakfast.
-This is to ensure that everyone is accounted for and gives campers a chance to get their day started with a yummy meal or they can go back to bed if they do not want to eat.
-After breakfast campers meet with their mentor groups.
-This is a time when they will get to know a specific group of campers and participate in a planned activity organized by their camp mentor.
+This is to ensure that everyone is accounted for and gives campers a chance to get their day started with a yummy meal or they can go back to bed if they do not want to eat as long as they get up in time for their Mentor Groups.
+This is an important part of the camp experience and the dynamic of camp depends upon camper participation.
+It is a time when they will get to know a specific group of campers and participate in a planned activity organized by their Camp Mentor.

 Following mentor groups there are several workshops to choose from coordinated by camp staff as well as campers.
 These are not required activities, but are a lot of fun and most campers show up to each of them.